AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

   - question
   - wontfix

-  Custom labels need to be created for the existing code.google.com ALA issue labels, for example: Priority, Status, (some) Type
+  Custom labels need to be created for the existing code.google.com ALA issue labels, for example: Priority, Status, (some) Type.
+NOTE: Original priority was Priority-High (we can determine that only from the next comment hc1 `details/hc1/updates-full` & `details/hc1/updates-full` fields where we see that `Labels` changed `-Priority-High Priority-Critical` (existing `Priority-High` was replaced with `Priority-Critical`)); Again like with the `assignee` we can either set the custom label Priotity label either to the current (most recent one), or re-play it starting from the initial one.

+The comment on an issue needs to be done for each of the code.google.com issue comments (stored in hc1, hc2 ... hcN) hc1 (representing 1st comment/change to the issue)
 ##### gihub API comment on an issue
 ```JSON
 {